crowdsecurity/php-cs-bouncer/docs/configuration-reference.md

        // Optional.
 Set the duration we keep in cache the fact that an IP is bad.
 In seconds.
 Defaults to 20.
        'cache_expiration_for_bad_ip'=> '20',

-       // Optional
-       'hide_mentions' => false

        // Optional.
 Settings for geolocation remediation (i.e. country based remediation).
        'geolocation' => [
              // Optional. true to enable remediation based on country.
              // Default to false.
              'enabled' => false,
              // Optional.
 Geolocation system.
 Only 'maxmind' is available for the moment.
              // Default to 'maxmind'
              'type' => 'maxmind',
              // Optional. true to store the geolocalized country in session
              // Setting true will avoid multiple call to the geolocalized system (e.g. maxmind database)
              // Default to true.
              'save_in_session' => true,
              // Optional.
 MaxMind settings
              'maxmind' => [
                        // Optional.
 Select from 'country' or 'city'.
                        // These are the two available MaxMind database types.
                        // Default to 'country'
                        'database_type' => 'country',
                        // Optional.
 Absolute path to the MaxMind database (mmdb file).
                        'database_path' => '/some/path/GeoLite2-Country.mmdb',
              ]
         ]
    ]
    $bouncer = new Bouncer();